damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 &nbsp;&nbsp;<i class="fa fa-gitlab" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i>
 {: .alert .alert-webcast}

-Even the sharpest teams face minor set backs when their code falls flat, or their team is just not in tune.
+Even the sharpest teams face minor setbacks when their code falls flat, or their team is just not in tune.
 O-boe-y, nobody wants that.
 Luckily, GitLab is here to pitch you an idea to help you boost your act.

-We're kicking of the GitLab World Tour to help harmonize your development process because code is our forte.
+We're kicking off the GitLab World Tour to help harmonize your development process because code is our forte.
 At this free event, we will explore how teams are using Git and other modern software development practices to work together and build amazing products.
 Software development is changing and with it, the way developers work.
 Today’s rapid pace of communication and innovation fosters creativity, collaboration, and information sharing;